-With the exception of dairy, seafood, and lamb, Costa Rica does not require facility registration.
-Dairy products, seafood, and mutton exporters should register their plant(s) with the Costa Rican Ministry of Agriculture's National Animal Health Service (SENASA).
-The registration of egg products and processed egg products processing plants is currently under discussion.
-The facility registration process (which does not require physical audits or inspections) is handled by SENASA's Quarantine Department and takes up to 90 business days (about 5 months).
-U.S. companies interested in exporting the products mentioned above should contact FAS/San Jose (see Appendix I: Government Regulatory Agency Contacts for contact information) for information regarding the registration process.
+Except for dairy, seafood, processed egg products, and lamb, Costa Rica does not require facility registration.
+Dairy products, seafood, processed egg products, and lamb exporters should register their plant(s) with the Costa Rican Ministry of Agriculture's National Animal Health Service (SENASA).
+The facility registration process (which does not require physical audits or inspections) is handled by SENASA's Quarantine Department.
+In May of 2025, Costa Rica simplified the registration process for U.S. dairy product processing facilities by eliminating the need to complete a lengthy questionnaire and reducing the approval time.
+The new procedure is described in the following GAIN report: Costa Rica Dairy Facility Registration Requirements.
+U.S. companies interested in exporting seafood, processed egg products and lamb should contact FAS/San Jose (see Appendix I: Government Regulatory Agency

+Contacts for contact information) for information regarding the registration process.
 We recommend exporters review the FAS/San José Best Practices Guide for Facility Registration when considering facility registration.
+Please note that the Best Practices Guide now applies to the products listed above other than dairy.